NEW: A senior Israeli official says he's "not confident" the ceasefire will hold

 “Together, we will rebuild our free country,” he added.

-Abbas is with the Palestinian faction Fatah, the longtime rival of Hamas, which has run the government in the West Bank.
-The two factions have battled and kidnapped each other's militants in the past but also repeatedly announced plans for a unity government, including one this year.
+Abbas is with the Palestinian faction Fatah, which runs the government in the West Bank and is a longtime rival of Hamas.
+The two factions have fought in the past but also made attempts at unity governments, including one this year.

 The ceasefire went into effect at 7 p.m. (noon ET).

 “In the end, Israel had two alternatives: either to occupy Gaza and destroy Hamas or to go to a ceasefire,” a senior Israeli official said on condition of anonymity.
 “Once we decided not to occupy Gaza, we pushed for the same conditions that led to the end of hostilities in 2012.”

 He said that he was “not confident” the ceasefire would last, but that if Hamas wants it to hold, it will.